MicrosoftDocs/azure-docs/articles/active-directory/develop/authorization-agents.md

 Choosing a specific strategy for authorization agents is optional and represents additional functionality apps can customize.
 Most apps will use the MSAL defaults.

-When using MSAL in your Android application, you can choose between using a browser, or the Android WebView control, to launch the interactive sign-in experience.
+When using MSAL in your Android application, you can choose between using a browser, or the Android WebView, to launch the interactive sign-in experience.

 ![login_ux_msal](./media/authorization-agents/sign-in-ui.jpg)